sriramdasbalaji/VSTS-DevOps-Labs/selenium/readme.md

-## Running Selenium Testcases in VSTS
+## Continuous Testing of a Web App with Selenium in VSTS

 ## Overview
 <a href="http://www.seleniumhq.org/">
-Selenium</a> is probably the best option for automated testing of Websites today.
-It is becoming increasingly popular and it is the first choice of automation testers as well as organizations for automating the testing of Web-based applications for both the GUI as well as the functionality.
-Selenium can also be used as a unit testing tool for JavaScript.

-### Why Selenium to use?
-- Taking the other automation tools into consideration, Selenium has the capability to operate on almost every OS.
+Selenium</a> is a portable open source software-testing framework for web applications.
+It has the capability to operate on almost every Operating System.
+It supports all modern browsers and multiple languages such as .NET (C#), Java.
-Selenium is an open source testing tool and hence it serves for cost-effective automation testing.

-- Selenium supports multiple languages such as Python, Pearl, Ruby, PHP, .NET (C#) and Java.
-You are required to be comfortable in just a single language in order to operate Selenium.

-- One highly beneficial feature of Selenium is that the language used for building the program is independent of the language that the web application or website is using.
-This implies that the test script can be developed in any of the languages that Selenium supports.

-- This testing tool supports a range of browsers like Opera, Safari, Chrome, IE 6, 7, 8 and Mozilla Firefox.

-In this lab, you will learn how to run selenium testcases as part of the CD Pipeline from VSTS
+In this lab, you will learn how to run selenium testcases on a C# web application as part of the VSTS Continuous Delivery pipeline.

 ## Pre-requisites